The Double Refuge 🍷 Prologue

 'Tis all that life can give, and then comes death.

-Khayyam’s dual vision makes even more sense when we remember that he was a famous mathematician and a renowned astronomer, and yet also a brilliant poet and a subtle mystic.
+Khayyam’s vision of sense & spirit makes even more sense when we remember that he was a famous mathematician and a renowned astronomer, and yet also a brilliant poet and a subtle mystic.
 One might say that he was sometimes a mathematician and sometimes a poet.

 Edward Fitzgerald is not the only Westerner for whom the meaning of the Rubaiyyat has seemed too obscure for accurate translation into English; yet E. H. Whinfield, as a Khayaam expert, dismisses the possibility that it contains any secret Sufic doctrine.
 He states, though unhistorically, that ‘this symbolism was not formulated in Omar's time'.
 On a previous page, however, he has conceded that 'most of the verses probably bear a mystic meaning'.
 He refrains from suggesting what sort of mysticism this was, but leaves himself room for tactical retreat; and has at least been generous enough to admit that whatever Omar Khayaam was, he was no atheist.

-The question of whether Khayyam was a hedonist or a mystic seems to me an odd one.
+The question of whether Khayyam was a hedonist or a mystic seems to me an odd, dichotomous one.
 Why couldn’t he be both?
-Why insist Khayyam is always a believer or always a positivist when it seems more likely that he was sometimes one and sometimes the other?
+Why insist Khayyam is always a believer or always a doubter when it seems just as likely that he was sometimes one and sometimes the other?
+He himself says that “From doubt to clear assurance is a breath, / A breath from infidelity to faith.”

 Hard-core atheists and hard-core agnostics are convinced that we must doubt everything all the time.
 Hard-core theists on the other hand are convinced that the spiritual world is the ultimate reality, and that we must stress this in every aspect of our lives.
 They often go so far as to suggest that God abhors doubt.